ZeroCM/zcm/docs/transports.md

 ## Blocking vs Non-Blocking Message Handling

-In most ways, the distiction between blocking and non-blocking transports are completely transparent to the end user.
+In most ways, the distinction between blocking and non-blocking transports are completely transparent to the end user.
 Internally, ZCM operates differently depending on the type of transport it's using.
 This allows all of the following to work *identically*: